Graduation Requirements

 Essay Requirements

-- BMSc Honours degree: to graduate with the BMSc Honours degree containing either an Honours Specialization module or Double Majors, a cumulative modular average of at least 70% is required.
-All courses in the module are used in the calculation of the cumulative modular average.
+• a cumulative modular average of at least 70% is required.
+All courses in either the Honours Specialization module or in each of the Majors in Double Majors are used in the calculation of the cumulative modular average.

 Additional requirements for Western Scholars designation